AzimiShaja/CPEII-HW2/README.md

 # Media Database

 Media Database is a Java project designed to help users organize and manage their media collections.
-The purpose of the project is to provide an easy-to-use platform where users can add, edit, and search for different types of media, including movies, TV shows, and music.
+The purpose of the project is to provide an easy-to-use platform where users can add, edit, and search for different types of media, including movies,and music.
-Features

 # features
 - Add Entry: Users can easily add new media to the database by providing details such as title, director, cast, release date, synopsis, and ratings.